Skip to Content

 Because homebuying and homeownership are such massive topics, we feel that we can create better content for a smaller audience than if we tried to cover everything for everyone.
 On occasion, or in the future, we may publish news or advice for other audiences, but this is our focus for now.

 We make money when you are matched with a lender through a web form, rate table, or other connection opportunity on the site.
 This connection does not cost you anything additional.
 Lenders do not give you a worse rate or higher fees because you found them using this site.
-It’s simply part of the lender’s marketing budget that they would pay anyway (TV commercials, online ads, radio ads).
-This format is much better, though, since you can educate yourself on homebuying for free in the process.
+It’s simply part of the lender’s marketing budget that they might spend either way.
 There’s never any obligation to continue with a lender if you are not satisfied with them.
+This model means this site is absolutely free to you unless you choose to work with a featured lender.